Industry

 WhatsApp’s focus is on privacy and user control.

-Many users expressed concerns about sharing their phone numbers, which are the default identifiers on WhatsApp, and this was other reason about people adopting other platforms as Telegram or Signal.
+Many users expressed concerns about sharing their phone numbers, which are the default identifiers on WhatsApp, and this is part of why people adopted other platforms like Telegram or Signal.

 Usernames address these concerns by: